r-nikhil/r-nikhil.github.io/_posts/2023-12-18-ai-llm-security-part1.md

 <div align = "center">
 <img  src="/assets/files/outres.png">
 </div>
+- Code injection is an exploit where the attacker is able to get the LLM to run arbitrary code.
+This can occur in tool-augmented LLMs, where the LLM is able to send code to an interpreter, but it can also occur when the LLM itself is used to evaluate code.
+If you check this [example](https://atlas.mitre.org/studies/AML.CS0016/), people were able to extract the OpenAPI keys from a startup called MathGPT but just asking for it.

 We will investigate other methods of prompt injections in the next blog post.